-Aggregate and oil resources are not infinite and current conventional remove and replace approaches to constructions projects is unsustainable and not always budget friendly.
-CCPR is a modern, yet time tested approach.
+Aggregate and oil resources are not infinite and current conventional remove-and-replace approaches to construction projects is unsustainable and not always budget-friendly.
+CCPR is a modern, yet time-tested approach.
 It has helped agencies complete more projects within the same budget, or in many cases with reduced dollars versus budget without sacrificing the structural integrity of asphalt pavements.

 By reducing energy usage during the processing, CCPR is an ideal choice for road construction projects.
 There is a smaller carbon footprint and reduction in greenhouse gases because of the significant reduction in trucks exporting and importing materials to and from the site.